 Starscream, Transformers: Revenge of the Fallen

-And that is why sometimes it scary to do stuff.
-Especially something we unfamiliar with.
+And that is why sometimes it is scary to do stuff.
+Especially something we are unfamiliar with.

 I must say that I don’t mean to insult.
-But merely stating what it feels when a person goes out, bring a camera, and go home without taking a single shot.
+But merely stating what it feels when a person goes out, brings a camera, and goes home without taking a single shot.
 Which I did on my first street photography.

 5 Street Photography Tips for Cowards

-I think this is easy (If you a friend that is).
-Find someone you know, ask if he/she want to go with you for your Photowalk, and start taking a photo with your friend.
+I think this is easy (If you have a friend that is).
+Find someone you know, ask if he/she wants to go with you for your Photowalk, and start taking a photo with your friend.

 Where is the best place for street photography for a beginner?
 If you ask this question, I can give you two answers.

 Not just a place you know.
-But also a place that you already spend many of your time there.
+But also a place that you already spend much of your time there.
 It can be your neighborhood.
 Start walking around and taking a photo.